Knabstruppers are among the more unique-looking breeds of horses – they have an interesting spotty appearance.

-Only after the enthusiastic efforts of Texan couple, Mike and Caroline Athey, Knabstrupper horses were started to breed in the United States.
+Only after the enthusiastic efforts of the Texan couple Mike and Caroline Athey, Knabstrupper horses started to breed in the United States.

 The firstborn Knabstrupper in North America was called “American Beauty.”

-She was born at the Athey’s Farm in Canton, Texas.
+She was born at Athey’s Farm in Canton, Texas.